 Before we talk about the fourth major component, we should briefly discuss sensible and latent heat and the differences between them.

 Sensible heat is the heat required to change the temperature of a substance.
 For example, if we take 80⁰F air and remove 10⁰F so that air is now 70⁰F, we have done 10⁰F of sensible heat removal.
 The temperature viewed on a standard thermostat display is an example of a change in sensible heat.

 Latent heat is the heat required to change the state of a substance.
-By changing state we mean changing water to a vapour or water vapour back to a liquid, for example.
+By changing state, we mean changing water to a vapor or water vapor back to a liquid, for example.

-As refrigerant enters the evaporator through the metering device, the pressure and temperature are reduced.
-From our rule of thumb above we used a mixture of 75% liquid and 25% vapour entering the evaporator.
-The remaining liquid is boiled off as it absorbs heat from the air passing over the coil.
+As the refrigerant enters the evaporator through the metering device, the pressure and temperature are reduced.
+From our rule of thumb above, we used a mixture of 75% liquid and 25% vapor entering the evaporator.
+The remaining liquid is boiled off as it absorbs the heat from the air passing over the coil.